truust-io/docs.truust.io/content/index.md

 </div>
 <div class="col-sm-6">

-Truust helps you create any type of payments flow—from e-commerce to split payments and everything in between.
+Truust helps you create any type of payment flow—from e-commerce to split payments and everything in between.

 </div>
 <div class="col-sm-3">